 Great!
 You’ve decided to get ahead and create your CV.
-However you have stumbled on one small problem, what CV format to choose?
+However you have stumbled on one small problem, what type of CV to choose?
 Like a glove fits perfectly on a hand, the same applies for the CV template to its content.
 With each industry having its own preferences, we continuously update our templates to make sure they meet industry standards.

 ↓ Choose a CV Template ↓